 Dr. Schalk Engelbrecht

-Dr. Schalk Engelbrecht is is an Associate Director and the Chief Ethics Officer within KPMG South Africa.
-He is responsible for KPMG’s new internal ethics programme, but also assists client organisations in assessing ethics risk (or “ethical culture”), developing Codes of Ethics, facilitating ethics training and monitoring and reporting on ethics performance.
+Dr. Schalk Engelbrecht is a Research Associate of the Centre for Applied Ethics and an Associate Director and the Chief Ethics Officer within KPMG South Africa He is responsible for KPMG’s new internal ethics programme, but also assists client organisations in assessing ethics risk (or “ethical culture”), developing Codes of Ethics, facilitating ethics training and monitoring and reporting on ethics performance.
 His research interests include: business ethics, utopian thinking and critical social theory.

 Prof. Deon Rossouw

-Prof. Deon Rossouw is CEO of the Ethics Institute of South Africa and Extraordinary Professor in Philosophy at Stellenbosch University.
+Prof. Deon Rossouw is Extraordinary Professor in Philosophy at Stellenbosch University and the CEO of the Ethics Institute of South Africa and.
 He was the Founding President of the Business Ethics Network Africa (BEN-Africa) and served as the President of the International Society of Business, Economics and Ethics (ISBEE).
 He is a member of the King Committee on Corporate Governance, and a Chartered Director.
 He has written several textbooks on business and professional ethics, and has published in a number of prestigious business ethics journals.